enebular/enebular-runtime-agent/README.md

 ssh -t pi@192.168.1.125 "wget -qO- https://raw.githubusercontent.com/enebular/enebular-runtime-agent/master/tools/install/install.sh | sudo -E bash -s"
 ```

 This will install the AWS IoT enebular-agent port, but as it will be missing the required connection info it will not actually run.
 If you'd like to automatically add a new AWS IoT *thing* to use, then follow the instructions in the "Automatic AWS IoT Thing Creation and Setup" section below instead.

-Otherwise, see the "Manual Setup" section further below for details on the remaining manual configuration required.
+If you'd like to set up the connection info manually, you'll need to add the required files for the port (in the correct location and with the correct user permissions) as specified in the port's readme file and then restart enebular-agent.
+See the "Manual Setup" section further below for more details on this.

 ### Automatic AWS IoT Thing Creation and Setup